Skip to main content

 Estimated Total Landed Cost~£13,200 - £14,200

-All figures are estimates based on approximately ¥192 = £1.
-Actual costs depend on exchange rates, vehicle specifics, and shipping choices.
-That's roughly 35-45% in added costs on top of the auction price — before first-year VED and insurance.
-Run your own numbers with our duty & VAT calculator.
+All figures are estimates based on the worked-example assumptions.
+Actual costs depend on the customs value and rate, exchange rate, evidence, vehicle and shipping choices.
+Run your own numbers with the Japan import calculator.

 Step-by-Step Timeline